kisan-khatri/Potts_vs_MSA_Transformer-r20_Analysis/README.md

 # Step 1: Software Used
 We used the Mi3-GPU software package to generate the synthetic sequences from the Potts model in our study which is publicly accessible via its GitHub repository: https://github.com/ahaldane/Mi3-GPU.
 To generate the synthetic sequences using MSA-T, we used the publicly available package via GitHub repository: https://github.com/Bitbol-Lab/Iterative_masking, which is also available at: https://doi.org/10.5281/zenodo.7684052.

+# Step 2: Detailed Description of the Further Steps
+For two proteins, RR Domain (PF00072) and Kinase (PF00069), we first constructed MSAs and used step 1 to generate the synthetic sequences from the Potts model and the MSA-T (Please see details in the methodology section of our manuscript).
+To calculate the r20 scores corresponding to the Higher Order Marginals (HOMs), and to reproduce the r20-plots as well as other supporting information reported in the manuscript and in the Supplemental Material (SM), we then followed the following steps:

+# Step 2: Figure 3: r20_Plot
+This is the case of 50% phylogenetically filtered MSAs for both the proteins (See manuscript for details).
+We trained three models, the Potts model, MSA-T, and the Independent model, to generate synthetic sequences.
+See details inside folder Figure3 and read readme.md inside that folder.